-End of Life: Helping With Comfort and Care
+End of Life: Helping with Comfort and Care

 When a doctor says something like, “I’m afraid the news is not good.
 There are no other treatments for us to try.
 I’m sorry,” it may close the door to the possibility of a cure, but it does not end the need for medical support.
 Nor does it end the involvement of family and friends.

-Publication Date: September 2012
+Publication Date: July 2016

 Page Last Updated: August 10, 2016